awjolanda/awjolanda/README.md

 ### Hi þere 👋
-I'm a student at an IT school 🗿.

-In my spare time I program a little and learn about languages, hence why I use þorn in my writing.
+In my spare time I program a little.

+I mainly use C# and Blazor at work and JavaScript, HTML and CSS on a trashy website I'm making when I'm not at work.

+I'm also socially awkward and cannot communicate effectively :3
 <!--
 **awjolanda/awjolanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.